Fact Sheet

 - Some STIs, like HIV, are also transmitted when blood from someone with those STIs gets into your bloodstream through open sores, cuts, tiny tears and veins.

-- Herpes and HPV (low-risk HPV and high-risk HPV) are transmitted through skin to skin contact, particularly genital skin to genital skin contact.
+- Herpes and HPV are transmitted through skin to skin contact, particularly genital skin to genital skin contact.

 Symptoms